At a Glance

 The State Preschool Program, funded by the California Department of Education’s Child Development Division, is a preschool program for children between the ages of three and five years who are from low-income families.

-The State Preschool Program, funded by the California Department of Education’s Child Development Division, is a preschool program for children between the ages of three and five years who are from low-income families.
+The State Preschool Program, funded by the California Department of Education’s Child Development Division, is a preschool program for children between the ages of three (child's birthday should be on or before December 2nd) and five years who are from low-income families.
 As a child-centered program, State Preschool adds to a joyful childhood and is filled with inviting, developmental learning experiences.
 In partnership with parents, children are prepared for success in school and community.

 A developmentally appropriate curriculum addresses the cognitive, language, social-emotional, and physical development of each child.
 The home languages of all children are welcomed by the teachers in a language and literacy-rich environment.
 Respect and support for the home language and culture, the family, and the community provide the focus for bridging the home and the preschool.
 Parent involvement is encouraged, and parent support is provided through linking families to local community resources.